X

 Of course, a signature brand color, like Target red, should take precedence in store signage.

-It’s important for in-store signage to maintain a consistent look and feel, for both esthetic and practical purposes.
+It’s important for in-store signage to maintain a consistent look and feel, for both aesthetic and practical purposes.
 The eye is trained to scan for like items.
 Consistency reduces the feeling of clutter.

 It is best to avoid using cursive (and not just because they don’t teach it in school anymore).
 Script is difficult to read at distances beyond two-and-a-half feet, and it can feel archaic.